ecoblaster1/CIS/README.md

 This program allows for opening and editing .txt documents.

 #TeamAtlas
-This program takes data from League of Legends and parses the data into a format that is readable by the user using an api.
+This program takes data from League of Legends API and parses the data into a format that is relevant to the user.